ZDSRepositories/dotwar/API_Manual.md

 All dates are expected and returned as ISO-format strings, specifically those compatible with Python's `datetime` module.\
 Other parameters are expected to be strings, or strings of valid JSON (that is, parseable by Python `json.loads()`.)

-Several endpoints have optional parameters in common. param name | expected format | effect
+Several endpoints have optional parameters in common: param name | expected format | effect
 ---|---|---
 `html` | Boolean | Determine if JSON or pretty HTML will be returned